Chronology - Systematic Observation

 on progress made towards implementing the initial ocean climate observing system and

-report on the analysis of data exchange in global atmospheric and hydrological networks
+the final report on the analysis of data exchange in global atmospheric and hydrological

-Observation System of Systems (GEOSS) as an important development in systematic
+Earth Observation System of Systems (GEOSS) as an important development in

-observation to contribute to the enhancement of climate change research, as well as the
+systematic observation to contribute to the enhancement of climate change research, as well

 In this regard, SBSTA 21 (Buenos Aires, December 2004) invited